Marucci is an increasingly popular company that makes high-quality equipment for Baseball and Fastpitch Softball players - including catchers.

-It’s also Marucci’s most premium catcher’s mitt, and it’s currently the most expensive one they sell.
+It is also Marucci’s most premium catcher’s mitt, and it’s currently the most expensive one they sell.

-In terms of specs, the Capitol Series catcher’s mitt uses a choice "Japanese-tanned" kip leather for its shell.
+In terms of its specs, the Capitol Series catcher’s mitt uses a choice elite "Japanese-tanned" kip leather for its shell.
 It's well padded which helps prevent stinging, and the sheepskin-lined finger stalls are comfortable on the hand.

 This mitt definitely has an attractive look to it.
 Its outer shell is a light brown or copper, with black laces, white stitching and the white M logo and Marucci named sewed in.
 There is some product etching on the outer shell above the thumb stall.

 The inside pocket is blank and does not contain any etching or logos.
 However, the inside portion of the mitt opposite the thumb and pinkie finger stalls has “Designed by Marucci Sports in Baton Rouge, Louisiana” etched on one side and “30 degrees 27'25"N 91 degrees 11'14"W” on the other.